babylonchain/finality-provider/docs/configuration.md

 $ eotscli admin dump-config --config-file-dir /path/to/eotsd-home/
 ```

-After initialization, the home directory will contain the following files
+After initialization, the home directory will have the following structure

 ```bash
 $ ls /path/to/eotsd-home/